steppi/steppi.github.io/_posts/2023-12-05-scipy-fortran-bio-applications.md

-*Hi CZI EOSS reviewers, if by chance you're already checking the references on the Improve sustainability of SciPy proposal, this article is still under construction and should be completed sometime midday December 6th.*
+*Hi CZI EOSS reviewers, if by chance you're already checking the references on the Improve sustainability of SciPy proposal, this article is still under construction and should be completed by tomorrow 12/8/2023.*